 It doesn’t matter if your car was occupied or empty.
 Or, the motor was on or off.
 You are still standing when you stop in a no standing zone.
 Ca-Ching.

-Who among us hasn’t offered this vintage, unwinnable defense to a no standing parking ticket, “I was parking not standing because I was seated behind the wheel with the motor running?
-Only to learn that motor on, motor off doesn’t make a difference.
+Who among us hasn’t offered this vintage, unwinnable defense to a no standing parking ticket, “I was parking not standing because the car was unoccupied.
+Only to learn that occupied or unoccupied doesn’t make a difference.
 It will still cost you $115?”

 Does no standing anytime trump no parking Monday-Friday, 7 am to 4 pm?
 Yes.
-More strick beats less strict in the rock paper scissors world of parking tickets NYC.
+More strict beats less strict in the rock paper scissors world of parking tickets NYC.